 Withdrawal symptoms often cause a person to resume taking morphine even if they are trying to stop or to take more of it if the symptoms occur between doses.
 Both cases can lead to or worsen addiction.

 Medically Supervised Detox

 Because it is difficult to detox from morphine alone and can be very dangerous, Vertava Health of Ohio offers a medically supervised detox program.

 This inpatient program is staffed with medical professionals who monitor a person’s vital signs as they go through the withdrawal process.
 They may taper the dose of morphine to lessen the severity of symptoms and may also administer other medications to ease discomfort.

 Morphine Addiction Treatment Options

 Even after detox, opioids like morphine can cause a person to have continued cravings.
 Some individuals benefit from medication-assisted treatment (MAT), which uses a less potent drug-like Suboxone (buprenorphine and naloxone) to limit cravings and reduce residual withdrawal symptoms.

 Medication is not a stand-alone solution to opioid addiction.
-At The Bluffs, it is part of a comprehensive and individualized treatment program that helps individuals manage cravings, identify triggers, pinpoint harmful habits, and begin rebuilding their life.
+At Vertava Health of Ohio, it is part of a comprehensive and individualized treatment program that helps individuals manage cravings, identify triggers, pinpoint harmful habits, and begin rebuilding their life.

 The following are some of our evidence-based and experiential treatment methods: